 Acid reflux is acid leaking from your stomach up into your oesophagus (food pipe).
 It can cause hoarseness, as stomach acid comes back up the oesophagus and irritates the larynx.

 Post nasal drip means mucus dripping from the back of your nose down into your throat.
 This can happen if you have a cold, an allergy or because you smoke.
 It makes you cough and can give you a hoarse voice.

 Difficulty in swallowing

-A harmless narrowing of the oesophagus (called a stricture) can cause difficulty in swallowing.
+A harmless narrowing of the oesophagus, called a stricture, can cause difficulty in swallowing.
 But it may be because a tumour or swelling is causing a blockage.
-Either way, you need to see your doctor and get some tests.
+Either way, you need to see your doctor and get some tests done.